harrymt/web_playground/report/report.md

 Notice how the `simplestyle.min.css` contains `min`.
 This is a standard way of showing that your files are *minified*.
 Minifying files is a post-process that strips the non-essential parts of a file.
 In a `.css` file this would mean removing comments, whitespace and shortening various styles (e.g. `#ffffff` to `#fff`).

-When we process a `.scss` file into a `.css` file minification comes for free.
+When we process a SASS `.scss` file into a `.css` file minification comes for free.
 This means when our files are served to a client, they take up less space as their filesize is lower.

 ### CSS Standards

-Style standards are based on the previously mentioned [coding guide](http://codeguide.co/) and specific *SCSS* standards are based on a single style guide from [AirBnB](https://github.com/airbnb/css).
+Style standards are based on the previously mentioned [coding guide](http://codeguide.co/) and specific *SASS* standards are based on a single style guide from [AirBnB](https://github.com/airbnb/css).
 To enforce these styles a *linter* is used for validation in the build process.
-The [`scss-lint`]( https://www.npmjs.com/package/grunt-scss-lint) *Ruby* gem is used with *Grunt* during *SCSS* compile time.
+The [`scss-lint`]( https://www.npmjs.com/package/grunt-scss-lint) *Ruby* gem is used with *Grunt* during *SASS* compile time.

 JavaScript plays a large part in this project: server-side, client-side and during the build process.
 First we will talk about Client-Side JavaScript.